moo3tazali/Investment-Calculator/README.md

 Run `ng e2e` to execute end-to-end tests using a platform of your choice.

-For more information, visit the [repository](https://github.com/moo3tazali/Investment-Calculator).
+For live tests, visit the [Investment Calculator](https://investment-calculator-585790b.web.app).